Legal Translation Services

 - Quality control by the translator and TTC as per ISO 9001 and ISO 17100 standards

-- TTC guarantees acceptance of its translations in any U.S. court
+- TTC guarantees acceptance of its translations in US courts and government departments

 Some of the Law specialties that We Cover

 We have access to legal experts in many specialty areas of law, such as:

 Hundreds of legal documents translated by our document every month, such as:

 Certified Translations.
-For documents likely to be used in court, TTC can provide a certification that a translation is faithful to the original and was prepared by professional translators under a professional translation company's auspices.
-If subpoenaed, a TTC rep will also appear in court to provide a sworn attestation of the certification.
+For documents likely to be used in court, TTC can provide a certification that a translation is faithful to the original and prepared by professional translators under a professional translation company's supervision.
+If subpoenaed, our company may appear in court to provide a sworn attestation of the certification (costs covered by the Client).

-Notarization.
-Sometimes attorneys feel that notarization of TTC's certification adds another element of trust to reassure a court.
-Notarization is also required for an apostille, required for translated documents to be accepted in some countries.
+Notarization. a notarization of our Certified Translations adds another element of trust.
+Notarization is also required for an apostille, which is in turn required for translated documents to be accepted by courts in some countries.

 County Clerk.
 County clerks verify the signatures of notary publics who signed and confirmed the authenticity of TTC's statements.
 The country clerk will sign along with the notary public’s signature and attach their seal to the document.

 Apostille.
 Apostille is a protocol needed for a document to be considered nationalized in the target country.
 In the US, the State Department issues apostilles for translated documents that have been certified and notarized.
 Learn more about apostilles here.